 It is a dilemma we see all the time here at Paperless Parts: a shop has one estimator that has been doing their job, among other responsibilities like engineering, inside sales, managing, etc., for several decades.
 They have a consistent quoting process which has allowed the company to scale to its current size, but this process can be slow.
 This makes it challenging to get all their quotes done.
 Furthermore, the current system has a high learning curve, which makes it difficult to bring in a junior estimator with minimal manufacturing and estimating experience to help handle the load.
-To achieve the company’s goals, the team needs a quoting solution which ensures the consistency and accuracy of their current system, increases speed to improve their output, and enables a new estimator to transition into the quoting process.
+To achieve the company’s goals, the team needs a quoting solution that ensures the consistency and accuracy of their current system, increases speed to improve their output, and enables a new estimator to transition into the quoting process.

 Why Does it Matter?

 It is critical that the most skilled shop personnel reserve their time and knowledge for the opportunities where their unique ability is required and can make the biggest impact on the company.
 The Head Estimator often has the most manufacturing and business experience in the shop.
 This is why they are entrusted with the most sensitive and important customer-facing interaction – quoting.
 After working with hundreds of shops, we’ve built a sketch of this typical quoting process.

 The Head Estimator is often responsible for facilitating every step in this process (their primary actions are highlighted in yellow in Figure 1).
 This includes the repetitive administrative steps required to build a quote: compile all materials (all relevant files, customer notes, desired quantities, etc.), determine project fit, draft the quote in their ERP/MRP or alternative quoting system, and begin to build the router.
 This individual’s wealth of skill and experience could certainly be better applied in other areas of the business!